JosephEoff/josepheoff.github.io/_posts/2020-02-09-howtosolder-8throughhole.md

 |--------------|
 |![Solder the wire](/assets/2020-02-09-howtosolder-8throughhole/wire3.jpg)|

 All finished.
-The joint is clean and shiny and covers the ring on the board..
+The joint is clean and shiny and covers the ring on the board.

 |Done|
 |--------------|